umanni/Fullstack-Developer/README.md

 6. Install Node dependencies with `docked yarn install` or `docked npm install`
 7. Run the server with `docked bin/dev`
 8. Access http://localhost:3000
-9. Migrate the database on the the browser
+9. Migrate the database on the browser

 ### Running without Docker